BudJulius/ACIT4530-Group1-ProjectA/README.md

 ## How to run
 To run this project, simply clone the repository to your local workspace.
 MovieLens100k dataset is included in this repository.
+This notebook was run in an Anaconda3 environment python 3.12.3.

 Install the required packages:
 ```